GabrielETrue/DeepNNCourse/README.md

 2) Projects
     As the name suggests, this will house the projects and general coding assignments undertaken during the duration of the course

+Updates:

+1. 7/7/2025: First day of the course.
+Went over the first week of content including the general setup of the course as well as an overview of what neural networks are